menu Home chevron_right

 The many histories of America’s Indigenous peoples are long and fascinating.
 From advanced horticulture to complex societies, from resisting foreign aggression to adapting to new opportunities, from asserting their humanity to moving boldly into the future, join me on a journey of over 20,000 years of history.

-If you like my content and want to help the channel thrive, consider supporting me on Patreon!
+If you like our work and want to help the channel thrive, consider supporting us on Patreon!

 https://www.patreon.com/indigenoushistorynow